stoffelio/statamic-turnstile/README.md

 {{ turnstile_script }}
 ```

-Lastly edit the blueprint for any form you want to secure and add the Turnstile fieldtype.
+Lastly edit the blueprint for any form you want to secure and add a field of the Turnstile fieldtype.